-DGAP-News: Hapag-Lloyd AG / Key word(s): Quarter Results/Quarterly / Interim Statement
+DGAP-News: Hapag-Lloyd AG / Key word(s): Half Year Report

-Many ports are still congested, and hinterland infrastructures are strained, which together is resulting in longer turnaround times for ships and containers.
-Overall, transport volumes were roughly on a par with the prior-year level, at 3.0 million TEU.
-The result was impacted by significantly increasing expenses for container handling and a roughly 60 per cent higher average bunker consumption price, which stood at USD 613 per tonne (Q1 2021: 384 USD per tonne) in the first quarter.
+Global supply chains remain under significant pressure due to persistent capacity bottlenecks in ports and congested hinterland infrastructures, which together is resulting in longer turnaround times for ships and containers.
+Overall, transport volumes in the first half of 2022 were on a par with the prior-year level, at approximately 6 million TEU.
+The result was impacted by significantly higher expenses for container handling and charter ships as well as by a 67 per cent increase in the average bunker consumption price, to USD 703 per tonne (H1 2021: USD 421 per tonne).

-Based on the current business performance, the second quarter will exceed earlier expectations.
-In view of these circumstances, the Executive Board of Hapag-Lloyd AG raised its earnings forecast for the current financial year on 28 April.
-For the 2022 financial year, an EBITDA in the range of USD 14.5 to 16.5 billion (EUR 13.6 to 15.5 billion) and an EBIT in the range of USD 12.5 to 14.5 billion (EUR 11.7 to 13.6 billion) are now expected.
-However, this forecast remains subject to considerable uncertainty given the ongoing COVID-19 pandemic and the war in Ukraine.
+Based on the current business performance, the second half year is also likely to exceed previous expectations.
+In view of these circumstances, the Executive Board of Hapag-Lloyd AG raised its earnings forecast for the current financial year on 28 July.
+For the 2022 financial year, an EBITDA in the range of USD 19.5 to 21.5 billion (EUR 18.2 to 20.1 billion) and an EBIT in the range of USD 17.5 to 19.5 billion (EUR 16.3 to 18.2 billion) are expected.
+However, this forecast remains subject to considerable uncertainty given the war in Ukraine, the ongoing disruptions in the supply chains, and the impacts of the COVID-19 pandemic.

-The financial report for the first quarter of 2022 is available online at:
+The report for the first half year of 2022 is available online at:

 KEY FIGURES (USD)*